Rumeysakeskin/Turkish-Text-to-Speech/README.md

 ### Data Preperation
+To speed-up training, those could be generated during the pre-processing step and read directly from the disk during training.
 Follow these steps to use custom dataset.
 1. Prepare a directory with .wav files, filelists (training/validation split of the data) with transcripts and paths to .wav files under the `text2speech/Fastpitch/dataset/` location.
 Those filelists should list a single utterance per line as:
 ```
 <audio file path>|<transcript>
 ```
-- Preprocess the data
-To speed-up training, those could be generated during the pre-processing step and read directly from the disk during training.

 2. Run the pre-processing script to calculate pitch and mels with `text2speech/Fastpitch/data_preperation.ipynb`
 ```